Important Information About Gas Servicing

 Energy Performance Certificates

-An assessment of the painterwork across all our stock will be carried out by the Association’s Maintenance Consultant in 2020.
-Over the last couple of years only a few top up remedial works were required because the paint we used previously was good quality and has lasted well which saves the Association money and keeps rents affordable.
+An assessment of the painterwork across all our stock has been carried out by the Association’s Maintenance Consultant in 2020.
+Top up serives were completed during 2020.
+The paint we used previously was good quality and has lasted well which saves the Association money and keeps rents affordable.
 A further assessment will be carried out during 2021 once restrictions allow.